Where Salmon Lie

 Indentifying Salmon Lies

 This photograph is of the neck of the Rock Pool on the Upper Kinnaird beat of the River Tay.
-There's a small man made croy right underneath where the boat is moored which created that lovely break in the stream.
+There's a small man made croy right underneath where the boat is moored which creates that lovely break in the stream.
 Some of the bigger base stones of this subsurface man made feature are visible between the boat and the riverbank if you look closely enough.

 Difficult To Spot Salmon Lies